As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Fossils

-Several kinds of fossils can be uncovered in your backyard, from shark teeth to trilobites to stone imprints of animal tracks or plant leaves.
-While they aren’t a gemstone, a home-caught fossil can be a great addition to any rockhound’s collection.
+Several fossils can be uncovered in your backyard, from shark teeth to trilobites to stone imprints of animal tracks or plant leaves.
+While they aren’t gemstones, a home-caught fossil can be a great addition to any rockhound’s collection.

 - Arrowheads and other native artifacts

-Even if you don’t manage to find any gemstones while you’re searching your backyard, you can still find some really neat things while you’re digging.
+Even if you don’t find any gemstones while searching your backyard, you can still find some neat things while digging.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):